DjangoForAll/Django-Course/Level_2/Content/2_OOP_and_python/2_inheritance.md

 ## Mixins

-While developing web application you might come across common functionality that is shared between a number of classes, So in python each feature is built into different seperate classes and then you can combine them together to create a new class with the functionality you want.
+When developing applications you might come across common functionality that is shared between a number of classes, in python each feature can be built into different classes and then combined together to create a new class with the functionality required.

 In the above examples we created classes and defined functionality in them, another approach is to create classes with functionality and combine them together to create a new class.